ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

     2. vnet_cidr_notation = (optional) A string to be used in case you do NOT parse the attribute "address_spaces" The module will then instead use a base CIDR block of ["10.0.0.0/16] and use the attribute "vnet_cidr_notation" to subnet the "address_spaces" for the hub Azure Virtual Network resource.
 Must be parsed in the form of "/\<CIDR>" e.g "/24"

-    3. address_spaces = (optional) A list of strings to be used in case you do NOT provide the attribute "vnet_cidr_notation" By providing a value for this attribute, you completely define the exact CIDR block for the hub Azure Virtual Network resource
+    3. address_spaces = (optional) A list of strings to be used in case you do NOT provide the attribute "vnet_cidr_notation" By providing a value for this attribute, you completely define the exact CIDR block for the hub Azure Virtual Network resourc

+    4. vnet_spoke_address_spaces (SPECIFIC TO VERSION 2.0.0) (optional) A list of strings defining all the SPOKE Azure Virtual Networks address spaces.
+This attribute MUST be used in case the hub has a Azure Firewall defined as the address spaces will be parsed to the Firewall rules

-    4. dns_servers = (optional) A list of strings defining DNS server IP addresses to set for the spoke Azure Virtual Network resource (Will be overwritten in case the attribute is set on the top level object)
+    5. dns_servers = (optional) A list of strings defining DNS server IP addresses to set for the spoke Azure Virtual Network resource (Will be overwritten in case the attribute is set on the top level object)

-    5. tags = (optional) A map og strings defining any tags to set on the hub vnets - Tags here will append to all other tags
+    6. tags = (optional) A map og strings defining any tags to set on the hub vnets - Tags here will append to all other tags

-    6. vnet_peering_allow_virtual_network_access = (optional) (NOT RECOMMENDED TO CHANGE) A bool used to disable whether the spoke vnet´s Azure Virtual machine resources can reach the hub
+    7. vnet_peering_allow_virtual_network_access = (optional) (NOT RECOMMENDED TO CHANGE) A bool used to disable whether the spoke vnet´s Azure Virtual machine resources can reach the hub

-    7. vnet_peering_allow_forwarded_traffic = (optional) (NOT RECOMMENDED TO CHANGE) A bool used to disable whether the hub vnet can recieve forwarded traffic from the spoke vnet
+    8. vnet_peering_allow_forwarded_traffic = (optional) (NOT RECOMMENDED TO CHANGE) A bool used to disable whether the hub vnet can recieve forwarded traffic from the spoke vnet

+    9. fw_resource_id = (SPECIFIC TO VERSION 2.0.0) (optional) The string resource id of the hub Azure Firewall - MUST be defined in the module call for where SPOKES are created IF the HUB defined also has a Azure Firewall defined.

+    10. fw_private_ip = (SPECIFIC TO VERSION 2.0.0) (optional) The string private IP of the hub Azure Firewall - Can be used INSTEAD OF attribute "fw_resource_id" This attribute stops the module from having to retrieve the Azure Firewall from the hub to automatically retrieve the Azure Firewall private ip

-    8. vpn = (optional) An object structured as:
+    10. vpn = (optional) An object structured as:

        1. gw_name = (optional) A string to define the custom name of the Azure Virtual Network Gateway resource (Overwrites any naming injection defined in the top level object)